 Prof. Caiani is open to supervising students in areas related to:

-- Methods: focus groups, formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis, visual analysis
+• Methods: focus groups, visual and frame analysis, qualitative interviews, social network analysis, protest event analysis (and surveys)

 Current (phd) Supervisees: